Female infertility

+Female infertility refers to infertility in women, which is the inability to conceive after sexual intercourse.
+It affects an estimated 48 million women, globally.

+Female infertility varies widely by region.
+The highest rates of female infertility are found in Eastern Europe and South Central Asia, followed by South Asia, Sub-Saharan Africa, and Middle East and North Africa.
+Female infertility rates are lowest in East Asia and Latin America.

-Female infertility refers to infertility in women.
-It affects an estimated 48 million women, with the highest prevalence of infertility affecting women in South Asia, Sub-Saharan Africa, North Africa/Middle East, and Central/Eastern Europe and Central Asia.
-Infertility is caused by many sources, including nutrition, diseases, and other malformations of the uterus.
-Infertility affects women from around the world, and the cultural and social stigma surrounding it varies.
+Fertility is affected by a variety of factors, including hormones, nutritional status, disease, and malformations of the uterus.
+Infertility affects women from around the world, and the social stigmas affecting infertile women may vary from region to region.

 Cause

-Causes or factors of female infertility can basically be classified regarding whether they are acquired or genetic, or strictly by location.
+Causes or factors of female infertility can basically be classified regarding whether they are acquired or genetic disorder, or strictly by location.

 Although factors of female infertility can be classified as either acquired or genetic, female infertility is usually more or less a combination of nature and nurture.
 Also, the presence of any single risk factor of female infertility (such as smoking, mentioned further below) does not necessarily cause infertility, and even if a woman is definitely infertile, the infertility cannot definitely be blamed on any single risk factor even if the risk factor is (or has been) present.

+Hormonal dysfunction

+Ovulatory hormonal disorders are the greatest single contributing factor to female infertility.
+Anovulation, or the failure to ovulate, is primarily caused by insufficient hormone levels, including low estrogen levels, insufficient GnRH secretion, as well as insufficient levels of other hormones secreted by the hypothalamus and pituitary glands.
+However, women with normal estrogen levels can also suffer from low fertility, such as in the case of women with PCOS.

+It is not understood why women with PCOS and normal estrogen levels can still be infertile.
+However, it is believed that imbalanced secretion of GnRH can explain why such women fail to conceive, highlighting the need for hormonal balance in women with PCOS.